zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 ### --tag-build-id

-Tag works only in GitLab environment.
+Tag works only in GitLab CI or Travis CI environment.

-The tag name based on the unique id of the current GitLab job from `CI_JOB_ID` environment variable.
+The tag name based on the unique id of the current GitLab job from `CI_BUILD_ID` or `CI_JOB_ID` environment variable for Gitlab CI or `TRAVIS_BUILD_NUMBER` environment variable for Travis CI.

 ### --tag-branch

 The tag name based on a current git branch.
-Dapp looks for the current commit id in the local git repository where dappfile located.
+Dapp looks for the current branch in the local git repository where dappfile located.

 After getting git branch name, dapp apply [slug](#slug) transformation rules if tag name doesn't meet with the slug requirements.
 This behavior allows using branches with arbitrary names like `my/second_patch`.